 Once found, it should be fixed!
 The developer gets the bug report or a task in the bug tracker (or a carrier pigeon ;), reproduces the bug, finds the reason for it and makes the correction.

 Then the developer sends the task back to the tester for checking.
 The tester must be strict but impartial and check everything thoroughly.

 If the tester determines that the bug is fixed — great!
 The task is closed and everyone is happy.
 If not, it goes back to the developer.
 This process goes on until everything is perfect.

 At the end of the work, we describe everything we have been doing, in a structured way.
 This can be in the form of worklogs, or, if it’s TestRails, in the form of test runs.
 The most important thing is to have the work thoroughly documented.
 It is necessary for our “heirs”, because, if the project is large and long, this information will certainly become useful to someone.

 Automation of critical business functionality

-It may seem to someone that testing is easy, and in most cases, unnecessary process.
+It may seem to someone that testing is an easy, and in most cases, unnecessary process.
 However, it is an important stage of developing a high-quality product.
-Here at InternetDevels, we pay close attention to all the details of the process.
+Here at InternetDevels assurance testing services company, we pay close attention to all the details of the process.
 So, to ensure the site’s smooth work and catch potential bugs that might occur in the future (especially when some changes in the code are made), we must do regular regression testing (we run all available tests again and again ... and then repeat the process).
 This can be either running the previously created automated tests or manual testing.
 As part of regression testing, the same process work: Reporting to developers, Fixing, Verifying, Closing.